 Affected users will be informed via email, an in-app notification, or a public notice on our website, depending on the severity and legal requirements.

-If direct user notification is impractical or not legally required, a public notice will be issued on our website outlining the nature of the breach and recommended actions.
+If individual notification is not feasible or not legally mandated, a public notice will be issued on our website outlining the nature of the breach and recommended actions.

 We utilize GDPR-compliant third-party services, including: